Rana Plaza collapse: Politicians

-Nick Clegg, the Deputy Prime Minister of the UK and leader of the Liberal Democrats said: "... consumers have more power than they think when it comes to making choices about where they shop."
+Nick Clegg, the at the time Deputy Prime Minister of the UK and leader of the Liberal Democrats said: "... consumers have more power than they think when it comes to making choices about where they shop."

 Michael Connarty, UK's Falkirk East MP, called on the UK Government to push through new legislation to end modern day slavery by forcing major High Street companies in the UK to audit their supply chain.
 The framework requests that those companies make vigorous checks to ensure slave labour is not used in third world countries and the UK to produce their goods.

-Karel De Gucht, the European Commissioner for Trade, warned that retailers and the Bangladesh government could face action from the EU if nothing is done to improve the conditions of workers – adding that shoppers should also consider where they are spending their money.
+Karel De Gucht, the European Commissioner for Trade, warned that retailers and the Bangladesh government could face action from the EU were nothing done to improve the conditions of workers – adding that shoppers should also consider where they spent their money.

 On 1 May, Pope Francis spoke out against the working conditions in the factory:A headline that really struck me on the day of the tragedy in Bangladesh was 'Living on 38 euros a month'.
 That is what the people who died were being paid.
 This is called slave labour.
 Today in the world this slavery is being committed against something beautiful that God has given us – the capacity to create, to work, to have dignity.
 How many brothers and sisters find themselves in this situation!
 Not paying fairly, not giving a job because you are only looking at balance sheets, only looking at how to make a profit.
 That goes against God!